mstfldmr/IntelAIWorkshop/README.md

 # IntelAIWorkshop
-Documentation and sample codes for Intel AI Workshop
+Presentations and sample notebooks for Intel AI Workshop, prepared and delivered by Mustafa Aldemir, 2017-2018